aex90832/DexAI/README.md

 before doing any other work.
 This means upgrading to a newer version of `ingest.py`/`main.py` that adds a new column never requires deleting and rebuilding the database from scratch — just copy in the new files and run `--dex-only` (or whichever partial stage touches the changed table).
+Note:
-One real wrinkle worth knowing: `ALTER TABLE ADD COLUMN` always appends the new column at the table's *physical* end, regardless of where it's written in the `CREATE TABLE` text — so any code that writes to that table with a bare `INSERT ...
+`ALTER TABLE ADD COLUMN` always appends the new column at the table's *physical* end, regardless of where it's written in the `CREATE TABLE` text — so any code that writes to that table with a bare `INSERT ...
 VALUES (...)` (positional, no column list) will silently write